Endre Bajcsy-Zsilinszky: World War II

-In Memoriam
+Memorials

 Due to his anti-Nazi stance, he was honoured by the government of the post-war Hungarian People's Republic, and his nationalist and anti-Nazi theories still have adherents.

+Bajcsy-Zsilinszky street, in the centre of Budapest is named after him, as is Bajcsy-Zsilinszky út station on the M1 line of the Budapest Metro.

-Streets named after him in Baja, Balassagyarmat, Balatonalmádi, Budapest, Debrecen, Győr, Eger, Esztergom, Kaposvár, Kecskemét, Kiskunfélegyháza, Kiskőrös, Környe, Kőszeg, Miskolc, Pécs, Szentes, Tokaj and in the inner city of Tatabánya.
+Streets are also named after him in Baja, Balassagyarmat, Balatonalmádi, Balatonfüred, Debrecen, Győr, Eger, Esztergom, Kaposvár, Kecskemét, Kiskunfélegyháza, Kiskőrös, Környe, Kőszeg, Miskolc, Pécs, Szentes, Tokaj and in the inner city of Tatabánya.
 Also, the city of Novi Sad (Serbia) named a street after him in gratitude for raising his voice in Hungarian parliament against the mass killing of Vojvodina Serbs, Jews, and Roma by Hungarian soldiers and gendarmes in 1942.

-A station on the M1 line (yellow, or Millennium line) of the Budapest Metro is also named after him.
+An interesting carved image in a granite slab in Budapest is dedicated to him.